 College Bowl competes in a quiz-show league competition against other metropolitan area yeshiva high schools.
 Ma’ayanot offers a junior varsity and a varsity College Bowl team.
 The competitions test students’ knowledge in variety of content areas such as history, literature, geography and current events.

 The Ma’ayanot Debate Team engages in competition with other Yeshiva high school teams in the Metropolitan area.
 Participants master arguments regarding some of the most controversial issues of our time, including physician-assisted suicide, gun control, abortion, nuclear war, and others.
 Students’ mastery of assigned topics is fully and fairly tested through strict debate procedure.
 To prepare for the competitions, students work on skills such as researching a topic, writing a presentation, and presenting in a strong voice with confidence.

-Student participants in Hidon HaTanakh have the opportunity to hone their bekiut skills in Tanakh by preparing for the national and international Hidon HaTanakh competitions.
+Student participants in Chidon HaTanakh have the opportunity to hone their bekiut skills in Tanakh by preparing for the national and international Chidon HaTanakh competitions.
 Interested students are coached to compete in the regional and national competitions.
 Students who qualify have the chance to go to the International Bible Contest that is held annually in Jerusalem.